-For reference, as of September 2021, one U.S. dollar goes for around 14 260 rupiahs.
-If you are planning a trip to Indonesia or are simply curious about the rupiah, in this article we’ll cover everything you should know about how to use the rupiah and some tips for exchanging it, and provide some interesting facts regarding it.
+For reference, as of March 2023, one U.S. dollar goes for around 15,084 rupiahs.
+If you are planning a trip to Indonesia or are simply curious about the rupiah, in this article, we'll cover everything you should know about how to use the rupiah and some tips for exchanging it, and provide some interesting facts regarding it.

 However, the rupiah was not recognized internationally until 1950, and a lot of local variations of currencies were used, alongside the Netherlands Indies and Japanese gulden.
 The rupiah was finally recognized only when the Indonesian federal government gained full control of the country and initiated a series of currency reforms between 1950 and 1951.

 In 1949, the rupiah exchange rate was set to 3.8 rupiahs to one U.S. dollar.
 Unfortunately, the rupiah has mostly been devalued since that time, with short periods of stability.
-Over the years, the rupiah’s exchange rate was both floating and fixed, until we get to today with one dollar being valued above 14 000 rupiahs.
+Over the years, the rupiah's exchange rate was both floating and fixed until we get to today with one dollar being valued above 15 000 rupiahs.

 In modern times, a redenomination of the rupiah has been considered since 2010, when the Bank Indonesia (the central bank of Indonesia) proposed the elimination of the final three zeros to ease transactions.
 Other proposals were also put forth since then, but, as of yet, none have been enacted.

-The ISO currency code of the rupiah is IDR and the currency symbol is Rp.
-The Indonesian currency derives its name from Sanskrit rupyakam – meaning silver.
-One rupiah consists of 100 sen, however, sen coins and banknotes are obsolete due to having no value.
+The ISO currency code of the rupiah is IDR, and the currency symbol is Rp.
+The Indonesian currency derives its name from the Sanskrit rupyakam – meaning silver.
+One rupiah consists of 100 sen. However, sen coins and banknotes are obsolete due to having no value.

 If you are going to rural areas, it is advisable to buy the rupiah beforehand, as banks and exchanges may not be readily available.
-Then, if wish to buy foreign currency with rupiah (for example, if you are leaving and have a lot of rupiah left), you should order it a day in advance, as many banks don’t have large amounts of foreign currency on hand.
+Consequently, if you wish to buy foreign currency with rupiah (for example, if you are leaving and have a lot of rupiahs left), you should order it a day in advance, as many banks don't have large amounts of foreign currency on hand.

 First, you can expect everything in Indonesia regarding money to be less formal and strict than you’re used to.
 Don’t be surprised if you hear a different term used for the rupiah.
 Many locals call it perak, which in Indonesian means silver (much like rupiah derives from the Sanskrit word for silver).